Cinoxacin: History

 Cinoxacin is one of the original quinolone drugs, which were introduced in the 1970s.
 Commonly referred to as the first generation quinolones.
 This first generation also included other quinolone drugs such as pipemidic acid, and oxolinic acid, but this first generation proved to be only marginal improvements over nalidixic acid.
-Cinoxacin is similar chemically (and in antimicrobial activity) to oxolonic acid and nalidixic acid.
+Cinoxacin is similar chemically (and in antimicrobial activity) to oxolinic acid and nalidixic acid.
 Relative to nalidixic acid, cinoxacin was found to have a slightly greater inhibitory and bactericidal activity.
 Cinoxacin was patented in 1972 and assigned to Eli Lilly.
 Eli Lilly obtained approval from the FDA to market cinoxacin in the United States as Cinobac on June 13, 1980.
 Prior to this cinobac was marketed in the U.K. and Switzerland in 1979.

 Oclassen Pharmaceuticals (Oclassen Dermatologics) commenced sales of Cinobac in the United States and Canada back in September 1992, under an agreement with Eli Lilly which granted Oclassen exclusive United States and Canadian distribution rights.
 Oclassen promoted Cinobac primarily to urologists for the outpatient treatment of initial and recurrent urinary tract infections and prophylaxis.
 Oclassen Pharmaceuticals was a privately held pharmaceutical company founded in 1985 until acquired by Watson Pharmaceuticals, Inc., in 1997.
 Watson Pharmaceuticals, Inc., (also incorporated in 1985), having acquired Oclassen Pharmaceuticals (Oclassen Dermatologics) also acquired the marketing rights contained within the agreement with Eli Lilly to market Cinobac.